 In his work at Christ Pres, Dave is passionate for relational ministry, and he is excited to be part of seeing God’s Kingdom expand in Eastern North Carolina.

-Todd Gwennap, Assistant Pastor
+Todd Gwennap, Associate Pastor

 Todd came to Christ Pres as Assistant Pastor in April of 2014, having previously served as an Assistant Pastor at Arden Presbyterian Church in Asheville, NC.

 Todd grew up in Asheville.
 He is married to Jenn, and they have three children—Jack, Audrey, and Raney.
 He enjoys fiction and poetry, writing, and geeking out about various and sundry things.

 In his work at Christ Pres, Todd loves helping create structures that connect people to one another and to God’s grace in Christ.
 As native mountain-folk, he is enjoying walking on flat land in Greenville.

 JonPaul came to Christ Pres as Pastor to Students in February of 2014, having previously interned at Grace Presbyterian Church in Spartanburg, SC.